edmlee/escape-room/README.md

 Other Information:
 - This is an advanced version of the Secret Object Game but with the introduction of extra objectives
 - The starting and exit locations are pre-selected and is not randomly generated
-- When interacting with objects in the game, the response is randomly selected from a list that is loaded from "responses.txt"
+- When interacting with objects in the game, the response is randomly selected from a list that is loaded from `responses.txt`
 - This text file can be appended to add more custom responses
 - There will be a slight time delay when interacting with certain features of the game
 - The locations of the secret items (a.k.a keys) are randomly generated